Satvik2101/portfolio/resume.md

 ### ***DTU-DCE Fraternity Forum's Flutter App*** - \textcolor{gray}{Flutter | JWT | REST |} [App Store](https://apps.apple.com/in/app/dtu-dce-fraternity-forum/id1601864796) | [Play Store](https://play.google.com/store/apps/details?id=org.dtudcefraternity.mobile.app)

-- Directed a team of 3 developers and architected, developed and coded an app for DTU-DCE Fraternity Forum from scratch using Flutter, with full integration with REST API with server.
+- Led a team of 3 developers and spearheaded the end-to-end development of a dynamic app for DTU-DCE Fraternity Forum using Flutter.
+The app seamlessly integrates with a REST API server, providing a comprehensive platform for the forum members.
-- Co-ordinated with backend team to develop and test new API endpoints.
-Also coordinated with Resume partner Resumod, who provide free membership of Resumod to forum members.
+- Collaborated closely with the backend team to design and implement new API endpoints, ensuring smooth data flow and seamless communication between the app and the server.
-- Integrated authentication support with JWT authentication tokens for registered users.
+- Implemented robust user authentication support using JWT authentication tokens, ensuring secure access for registered users and safeguarding user data.
-- Built an admin panel into the app for the administrators to alter membership statuses and view user data.
+- Developed an intuitive admin panel within the app, empowering administrators to manage membership statuses and access user data efficiently.
-- The app has 100+ downloads on Play Store, with a rating of 5 on both the Play Store and App Store.
+- Successfully launched the app on Play Store and App Store, achieving 100+ downloads and earning a top rating of 5 on both platforms, reflecting the app's exceptional user experience.

 ## ACHIEVEMENTS AND AWARDS